Eight St. Helena families build their American dream from the ground up

 The City of St. Helena provided the initial financial boost for the project when it bought the half-acre lot for $700,000, gave it to Our Town for only $1, and waived various development fees.

 As of mid-August, the second floor was almost done.
-The next six weeks will be spent putting up roof trusses, sheeting, fascia and trim.
-Then professional roofers will lay down shingles to get the eight units watertight for the winter.
+The subsequent six weeks have been spent putting up roof trusses, sheeting, fascia and trim.
+Then professional roofers lay down shingles to get the eight units watertight for the winter.

 If everything goes according to plan, the homes should be finished next May.